 The one constant in the grocery and food service industries is promotions.
 Loyalty discounts, in-store sales, online sales, paper coupons, digital coupons and buy one, get one free are just a few examples.
 Every day, multiple offers are going out to customers, many of them overlapping.
 Determining the effectiveness of each promotion involves millions – even billions – of data points, making planning demand by hand nearly impossible.

 Manhattan Demand Forecasting brings clarity to promotional planning.
 Using data science and machine learning, it turns mountains of data into an asset.
 This enables you to uncover the likely association and impact that each promotional event had on demand for every individual SKU, leading to improved inventory management, higher margins and lower markdowns.

-As much as technology can help centralise inventory management, knowledge at the store level will always play a key role in bridging the gap between local personnel and centralised buying teams.
+As much as technology can help centralize inventory management, knowledge at the store level will always play a key role in bridging the gap between local personnel and centralized buying teams.

-The new Manhattan Inventory Mobile app helps keep store associates involved in the inventory optimisation process.
+The new Manhattan Inventory Mobile app helps keep store associates involved in the inventory optimization process.
 The intuitive application ensures that stores have specific insights into what’s being bought and why, as well as what supply is expected and when.
-It also gives local associates a simple way to identify issues and provide insights to the centralised buying team to get the support they need.
+It also gives local associates a simple way to identify issues and provide insights to the centralized buying team to get the support they need.

 Move into the Future With Manhattan

 In an era of high customer demands and slim margins, better inventory management in grocery and food service is essential.
-Manhattan has a range of technology solutions to help you optimise your inventory, master omnichannel, untangle promotions, minimise spoilage and enhance inventory productivity, all while freeing up store personnel to focus on your number one asset – your customers.
-With Manhattan innovations, a higher level of inventory optimisation is in store.
+Manhattan has a range of technology solutions to help you optimize your inventory, master omnichannel, untangle promotions, minimize spoilage and enhance inventory productivity, all while freeing up store personnel to focus on your number one asset – your customers.
+With Manhattan innovations, a higher level of inventory optimization is in store.

 To find out how Manhattan can bring a fresh approach to your inventory, visit manh.com/active/inventory.